Best Paris Exhibitions 2026: Must-See Art Shows & Events

-What are the current great exhibitions (art, fashion, photography, etc…), expositions, events and fairs in Paris 2025/2026?
-And what is on the agenda this weekend in the city of light?
+Which exciting exhibitions, events and fairs can you visit in Paris in 2026?
+And what’s on today and this weekend on the cultural agenda of the City of Light?
 Ah, Paris.
-The city of love and light is known worldwide for its rich culture and vibrant art scene.
-Every year, millions of art lovers flock to the French capital to be inspired by the many exhibitions and expositions in the best museums in Paris.
-Whether you are a fan of classical masterpieces, modern art, fashion or photography, Paris has something for everyone.
-Of course, there is no shortage of (cultural) events either, especially at the weekend.
+The city of love and light is world-famous for its rich cultural heritage and vibrant art scene.
+Every year, millions of art lovers travel to the French capital to be inspired by the many exhibitions and shows in the best museums in Paris.
+In addition, Paris is home to a number of charming and free (small) museums that are well worth a visit.

-• Fun to do: Tickets Cruise on the Seine by Bateaux Mouches (1h) →
+Fun to do: Tickets Cruise on the Seine by Bateaux Mouches (1h) →

-• Nice combo: Tickets Louvre Museum + Eiffel Tower 2nd Floor or Summit →
+Nice combo: Tickets Louvre Museum + Eiffel Tower 2nd Floor or Summit →

 Plan your next city trip to Paris!